aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 1. On the **right panel**, click on **AWS Resources**.
 1. You should see a folder tree with the name *Local Functions (1)*.
 1. Select **UnicornPartsFunction** under the `src` folder
-1. Once you have selected, above the tree, top of the panel, you should see a play button.With a Drop down.
+1. Once you have selected, above the tree, top of the panel, you should see a play button with a Drop down.
 Within that dropdown, select **Run APIGateway Local**

 	![Run API Gateway Local](images/0D-run-apigateway-local.png)